Ottrlang/otterlang/docs/GETTING_STARTED.md

 1. Inits the Visual Studio dev shell, which includes needed environment variables.
 2. Downloads LLVM 18.
+3. Installs the Ninja build tool required by vcpkg.
-3. Download libxml2.
+4. Downloads libxml2.
-4. Setups up PATH and other environment variables so the compiler knows where to find llvm and libxml2.
+5. Sets up PATH and other environment variables so the compiler knows where to find llvm, libxml2, and ninja.

-LLVM and libxml2 are installed in the `contrib` folder, which is created by this script.
+LLVM, ninja, and libxml2 are installed in the `contrib` folder, which is created by this script.
 Keep in mind that this script needs to be run in any new powershell instance before building, as it's changes are not permanent.

 ```powershell